The assessment value of your property, calculated annually, is used to distribute property taxes fairly and equitably.

-Annual assessment notices are mailed to property owner by the end of January.
-The assessed value reflects the value of your property based on economic conditions as of July 1 and physical condition of December 31 of the previous year.
+Annual assessment notices are mailed to property owners in January each year.
+The assessed value reflects the value of your property based on market value as of July 1 and physical condition of December 31 of the previous year.

 Access your information

 Information regarding your assessment and property details is available online by clicking on the link below and searching for your property by the roll number or address located on your assessment notice.